FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Required.=Error message that indicates that some required text fields in the form were not filled in.
 Appears in forms around the site of all kinds, including registration and team creation.

-Add to Chrome= Links to the app for Lichess on the Chrome Web Store (https://chrome.google.com/webstore/detail/chess/kiefmccciemniajdkgikpnocipidaaeg).
+Add to Chrome=Links to the app for Lichess on the Chrome Web Store (https://chrome.google.com/webstore/detail/chess/kiefmccciemniajdkgikpnocipidaaeg).
 This button appears only if you are using the Google Chrome web browser, at the footer (bottom) of every page.

 Open tournaments="Open" here means you can join the tournament.
 Below it is a list of tournaments you are able to join.
 Appears as a heading on http://lichess.org/tournament and also on the "Play" page (http://lichess.org/)